 Finally, all too soon, the sun started to set on our adventure on the Orient Express, and, about 36 hours after we had started, we pulled into Venice.
 Of course, our overall adventure wasn’t over, as we met friends and family in Venice for our wedding ceremony, and Venice being one of my favourite cities in the world, I wasn’t totally distraught – but I must say, both Jess and I were somewhat sad that the journey was over.
 And I suspect you can’t say that about many 36 hour train rides.

 That just about sums up my experience riding the Venice-Simplon Orient Express.
 This isn’t a cheap journey by any means, and for most is a once in a lifetime experience.
 It is an incredible experience though, and I would urge you to take it if the opportunity arises.
 It’s a travel experience you’ll never forget, and it’s certainly a memory we will cherish forever.

-If you want to know more about the practicalities of taking this journey, with information on everything from how to book through to luggage allowances, and, well, basically everything you could think of, then I highly recommend taking a look at Jess’s magnificently comprehensive Venice Simplon Orient Express guide.
-That will answer pretty much every question you have.
+If you want to know more about the practicalities of taking this journey, with information on everything from how to book through to luggage allowances, and, well, basically everything you could think of, then I highly recommend taking a look at Jess’s magnificently comprehensive Venice Simplon Orient Express guide as well as her detailed detailed post on the British Pullman guide.
+Those will answer pretty much every question you have.
 Enjoy!